 The role of a Governor is crucially important in the running of any successful NHS Foundation Trust, as Trusts would not be able to function effectively without representative Governorship.
 Governors are ambassadors for the Trust and are elected to represent members and their interests and ensure that the Trust is accountable to local people.
 Therefore, it’s essential for NHS Governor Elections to attract a wide selection of engaged and enthusiastic candidates, drawn from a representative cross-section of the local community.

 If you think you have the necessary qualities to become a Governor and are considering standing for this position within your NHS Foundation Trust, you will be asked to provide a written election statement explaining why you are interested in the position.
-What you write in that statement is up to you, but ideally you should outline why you are interested in the role of Governor, what aspects of the Trust’s work you are especially interested in and summarise the specific knowledge, experience, skills and enthusiasm you have that makes you think you are suitable for the role.
+What you write in that statement is up to you, but ideally, you should outline why you are interested in the role of Governor, what aspects of the Trust’s work you are especially interested in and summarise the specific knowledge, experience, skills and enthusiasm you have that makes you think you are suitable for the role.

-What it means to be a Governor
+What it means to be an NHS Governor

 Before you begin to write your candidate election statement you should be satisfied that you fully understand the duties and responsibilities of the role of an NHS Foundation Trust Governor.
 NHS Governors are principally responsible for communication, recruitment and governance.
 They help NHS Trusts plan for the future and ensure that Trust is accountable to local people.
 They are also responsible for recruiting and developing members, and appointing and removing the Chairman and Non-Executive Directors.
 If candidates are elected they will have to be prepared to donate their time voluntarily and be fully committed to carrying out their duties for the good of the Trust and the local community in which it operates.